Initiatives & Projects

 SSU Middle Leadership Academy Team

-The Middle Leadership Academy is a CSU-wide initiative led by the CSU Student Success Network.
-The Academy brings together CSU teams of middle leaders to work together and across campuses to solve campus challenges related to student success and equity.
-The SSU Academy Team is cross-divisional and comprised of five members that travel to meet with other CSU teams and additional home team members that participate in and support the project work:
+The Middle Leadership Academy (MLA) is a CSU-wide initiative led by the CSU Student Success Network.
+The Academy brings together CSU teams of middle leaders to work together across campuses to solve campus challenges related to student success and equity.
+The SSU Academy Team is cross-divisional and travels to meet with other CSU teams and additional home team members that participate in and support the project work.

 • Jennifer Whiles Lillig, Interim Associate Dean of Academic Programs, Team Lead